-Many Americans rely on health insurance and health benefits to help them cover day to day medical needs, and medical emergencies that may come up.
-The Blue Cross/Blue Shield Association has been providing health insurance to Americans since the 1930’s; currently, just over 100 million Americans have Blue Cross or Blue Shield health insurance. meanwhile in the United States, Blue Cross and Blue Shield are able to cover drug and alcohol rehab programs and substance abuse treatment facilities.
-The private drug and alcohol rehabilitation sector in the United States is a billion dollar industry, but many Americans are not able to afford private drug treatment because of the cost.
+Many Americans rely on health insurance and health benefits to help them cover day-to-day medical needs and medical emergencies that may come up.
+The Blue Cross/Blue Shield Association has been providing health insurance to Americans since the 1930s; currently, over 100 million Americans have Blue Cross or Blue Shield health insurance. meanwhile, in the United States, Blue Cross and Blue Shield are able to cover drug and alcohol rehab programs and substance abuse treatment facilities.
+The private drug rehabilitation sector in the United States is a billion-dollar industry, but many Americans are not able to afford private drug treatment because of the cost.
 Throughout the United States, there are many low-cost and no-cost drug rehab programs, but many drug treatment centers are able to accept health insurance, which can cover some of the costs or even all the costs involved in treatment.
 This has helped many drug addicts living in the U.S.A. get the right help they need, and because certain drug rehab programs are able to accept health insurance, addicts are able to get into quality programs.

 In every state throughout the United States, there are drug and alcohol rehab programs that are able to accept Blue Cross/Blue Shield.
 Each state has different options where addicts can seek out help; these options can include residential programs and outpatient programs.
-Residential drug rehabs are live in facilities where an addict will stay during the course of their program, where as an outpatient program, an addict will attend treatment daily, but will not be living at the treatment facility.
-Drug and alcohol addicts who are requiring detox, can gain access to medical detox programs that can help with more severe cases of addiction where an addict cannot detox without medical supervision.
+Residential drug rehabs are live-in facilities where an addict will stay during the course of their program, whereas in an outpatient program, an addict will attend treatment daily, but will not be living at the treatment facility.
+Drug and alcohol addicts who are requiring detox can gain access to medical detox programs that can help with more severe cases of addiction where an addict cannot detox without medical supervision.